ArthurClerjon/aclerjon.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 ### The webpage is in construction.
-I will try to gather here my publications, projects and teaching.
+I will try to gather here publications, projects, teaching.

 I am a researcher specializing in energy system modeling and the decarbonization of energysystems.